 The University has a wide range of support available.

-Our School Student Support Officer is Antony Butcher (email@example.com), they can rovide welfare and pastoral support as well as help you identify other other University services that may be of help to you.
+Our School Student Support Officer is Antony Butcher.
+You can email Antony Butcher at firstname.lastname@example.org, they can provide welfare and pastoral support and help you identify other University services.

 For academic support, you can contact your personal tutor, module leader or programme leader.